Founded : 1894

-King George V School (KGV) is an ESF secondary school.
+King George V School (KGV) is an ESF international secondary school.